yanghenryliu/yanghenryliu.github.io/_pages/cv.md

   * IEEE International Conference on Information Reuse and Integration for Data Science (IRI 2024, 2025)
   * IEEE International Conference on Artificial Intelligence in Science, Engineering, and Technology (AIxSET 2024, 2025)
   * IEEE International Conference on Artificial Intelligence x Business (AIxB 2024, 2025)
-  * Association for the Advancement of Artificial Intelligence AAAI-25 Undergraduate Consortium
-  * The 40th Annual AAAI Conference on Artificial Intelligence (AAAI-26)
+  * The 39th Annual AAAI Conference on Artificial Intelligence (AAAI-25) Undergraduate Consortium

 * Reviewer